 - Recommending an integrated suite of programming beginning either in spring 2025 or fall of 2025 and extending through the spring of 2026.

-During the winter quarter, the advisory committee completed the following:
+During the spring quarter, the advisory committee completed the following:

 Committee members include Peter Betjemann, Jamon Van Den Hoek, Sophie Bottum Musa, Jennifer Reimer, Peter Schuller, Anna Soderlund Hough, Aaron Wolf, Tara Massad and Yael Raich.